-The Routine Edit option [XUPR RTN EDIT] invokes the ^%Z Editor.
-The ^%Z Editor can be used to edit a group of routines with the Group Routine Edit option [XTRGRPE].
+The Routine Edit [XUPR RTN EDIT] option invokes the ^%Z Editor.
+The ^%Z Editor can be used to edit a group of routines with the Group Routine Edit [XTRGRPE] option.
 This allows developers at an external site (e.g., on the site manager's staff) to edit M routines.
 This option is locked with the XUPROGMODE security key.